Marketing Attribution: 7 Models and Tips to Use for Businesses

 • Count your touchpoints: If you have just 2-3 touchpoints, a simple marketing attribution model can work fine.
 But if you have more, it might mean your customer journey is more complex and requires deeper analysis.

-How to measure marketing attribution?
+How to measure marketing attribution with NestAds

 NestAds attribution model